 The difference between meteorological and astronomical fall lies in how the seasons are defined.
 Astronomical fall is based on the position of the Earth in relation to the sun, specifically marked by the fall equinox (around September 22-23) and ending with the winter solstice (around December 21-22).
 It's a more natural, astronomical method of determining the start and end of fall.
 Meteorological fall is based on the calendar months and is defined as the period from September 1 to November 30.
 Meteorologists use this system for consistency and ease of tracking weather patterns and statistics, as it divides the year into four fixed seasons with three months each.

-Space & Celestial Events Fall 2025
+Space & Celestial Events Fall 2026

 Autumn is a wonderful time for stargazers, with crisp nights and clear skies perfect for catching celestial wonders.
-The 2025 fall season is packed with mesmerizing meteor showers, supermoons, and other cosmic events, making autumn an excellent time to look up.
-Whether you're hoping to catch a shooting star or witness the beauty of a supermoon, fall 2025 has plenty to offer for anyone looking to explore the night sky.
+The 2026 fall season is packed with mesmerizing meteor showers, supermoons, and other cosmic events, making autumn an excellent time to look up.
+Whether you're hoping to catch a shooting star or witness the beauty of a supermoon, fall 2026 has plenty to offer for anyone looking to explore the night sky.

 Autumn Meteor Showers:

-- Orionids: Active from October 2 to November 12, peaking on October 22-23.
+- Orionids: Active from October 2 to November 12, 2026 peaking on October 21-22.
 The Orionid meteor shower is one of the most anticipated events of fall, known for its fast-moving meteors and bright trails.
 The Orionids are associated with Halley's Comet, which leaves behind a trail of dust that the Earth passes through each year.
 While the shower can produce up to 20 meteors per hour, you can see it best after midnight when the radiant point (near the constellation Orion) is high in the sky.

-- Draconids: Active from October 6 to 10, with a peak around October 9.
+- Draconids: Active from October 6 to 10, 2026 with a peak around October 8-9.
 This shower is unique because you can observe it best in the early evening, unlike most meteor showers that peak after midnight.
 The Draconid meteors are associated with Comet 21P/Giacobini-Zinner.
 They can produce spectacular bursts of activity, though the shower is generally known for its unpredictability.
 It's a great event for early risers or those who prefer to enjoy meteor-watching without staying up too late.

-- Leonids: Active from November 3 to December 2, peaking on November 16-17.
+- Leonids: Active from November 6 to November 30, peaking on November 16-17.
 The Leonid meteor shower is famous for producing occasional meteor storms, where hundreds of meteors per hour can light up the sky.
 The shower is associated with Comet Tempel-Tuttle and is typically one of the most dramatic meteor showers when it peaks.
 While the Leonids can be unpredictable, even a regular peak can deliver dazzling displays of meteors.

-Fall 2025 Supermoons:
+Fall 2026 Supermoons:

-These celestial events are just a few highlights that make fall 2025 a remarkable time for skywatching.
+These celestial events are just a few highlights that make fall 2026 a remarkable time for skywatching.
 Whether you're an avid stargazer or just enjoy the beauty of the cosmos, the autumn skies are full of unforgettable wonders.

 Seasonal Favorites & Traditions

 Fall brings a host of cherished traditions that help us celebrate the season's beauty.
 From the vibrant colors of autumn leaves to the comforting tastes of seasonal foods, fall is a time when the senses come alive.
 It's also the time of year when cozy decorations and seasonal flavors debut.
-Here's a closer look at some of the most anticipated fall traditions and when to expect them in 2025.
+Here's a closer look at some of the most anticipated fall traditions and when to expect them in 2026.

 When do the leaves start changing colors?